DesyncTheThird/corne-keymap/readme.md

 A copy of `Tab` is placed on the right hand to reduce left hand contortions.
 The two `Tab` keys also function as `LShift` and `RShift` when held.
 The shift modifiers are applied eagerly on keydown to improve interaction with pointing devices; these eager shift modifiers do not overwrite home row mods, so you can still shift-tab with one hand.

-The `LCTL` key also sets a weak one shot `ctrl` modifier for the `Backspace` key only to allow for faster usage while typing.
+The `LCTL` key also sets a weak one shot `Ctrl` modifier for the `Backspace` key only to allow for faster usage while typing.
 The one shot modifier lingers for 500ms and is removed on any other keypress (without being applied).

 ### Data
 ![Data](images/data.png?raw=true)